 Also, the draft Comprehensive Plan doesn't adequately acknowledge that our rural communities are struggling to prevent inappropriate commercial development.
 Three years ago, rural Saluda beat a gun range.
 Last year, rural Green River opposed a commercial hotel and a bicycle course.
 Green River lost on the bicycle course, and the hotel proposal is coming back.
 Meanwhile, Crab Creek is still fighting a 1,000 unit storage facility.

 So not only should the Comprehensive Plan recommend lower rural housing densities; it should also call for new laws that prohibit commercial development that threatens rural character.
 Thse safeguards are commonly used by communities that are serious about rural protection.

 Also, any community that's serious about rural protection should establish a local land fund.
 The current draft of the Plan says that we need a land fund (see page 62).
 County leaders deserve high praise for including this language.
-However, we need the flexibility to protect more than farmland.
-The language of the Plan should be broadened in keeping with the variety of landscapes that residents want to protect.
+However, the land fund needs the flexibility to protect more than farmland.
+The language of the Plan should be broadened in keeping with the variety of landscapes that residents hope to protect.